benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
-- Let's jump to Stag 1 (`Proposal`)
+- Let's jump to Stage 1 (`Proposal`)
+  * The beginning stage
 - Has a "champion"
-- Text outlining the problem & potential solution
+  * Text outlining the problem & potential solution
-- Example usages & high-level API
+  * Example usages & high-level API
-- Discussion of implementation challenges
+  * Discussion of implementation challenges
-- Committee expects to devote time to examining the problem space, solutions and cross-cutting concerns
+  * Committee expects to devote time
 - Make the case for the addition
-- Spec can change drastically as its being formalized
 - **HUGE** gamble to use
+  * Spec can change drastically as its being formalized
 - But there are some fun ones here

+- Let's look at one...

 /////
 <!-- .slide: data-background="url(../../img/esnext/kunj-parekh-362219-unsplash.jpg) no-repeat center" data-background-size="cover" -->